Webinar – Co-Designing Age Tech for Commercialization and Impact, Nicole Werner

 Continue ReadingWebinar – Novel Technological Approaches for Detection of Cognitive and Functional Impairment: Drs.
 Larsen, Stamps, and Milburn

-Webinar – Technology for Enhancing Functional Health, Margie Lachman, Amanda Paluch, Jen Blankenship
+Webinar – Technology for Enhancing Functional Health: Monitoring Movement with Wearables and Sensors, Margie Lachman, Amanda Paluch, Jen Blankenship

-Continue ReadingWebinar – Technology for Enhancing Functional Health, Margie Lachman, Amanda Paluch, Jen Blankenship
+Continue ReadingWebinar – Technology for Enhancing Functional Health: Monitoring Movement with Wearables and Sensors, Margie Lachman, Amanda Paluch, Jen Blankenship

 MassAITC Webinar – Opportunities and Challenges in Automatic Detection of Momentary Stress via Wearables, Santosh Kumar